Why is it important to admins?

 Tokens are a valuable feature that enable content to be relevant and engaging to a user based on a known information about the site, a form, and a member.
 An example of a helpful from token could be [Itinerary Summary] on a confirmation email.
 In this scenario, the token placeholder will be replaced in the confirmation email with a breakdown of the respective event or activity information for future reference.

 Token Manager enables super admins and web design admins to change the static text, layout, and inner tokens that determine what is put in a token's place when rendered to the user.
-This enables clients to ensure that the information provided by a token is aligned with institutional brand, styling, and adopted best practices.
+This enables customers to ensure that the information provided by a token is aligned with institutional brand, styling, and adopted best practices.

 All admins will benefit in that their Member Confirmations, Admin Confirmations, Review pages, and Finish pages can now reflect only the content they feel is relevant, and do so in a more engaging way.